Oil & Gas Helium Analysis

 Can BSI support field work?

-BSI positions its FT-ICR as compact and field-deployable for helium isotope measurement and ongoing monitoring discussions.
+Yes.
+BSI's permanent-magnet FT-ICR is compact and field-deployable for helium isotope measurement and ongoing monitoring, without the cryogenics a conventional high-resolution instrument would require.

 What if a well only has helium-4 data?